jack0son/woke-dapp/README.md

 ### @woke/contracts-src
 * Solidity source code and truffle based tests.
-* Ethereum testchain,  (ganache), and deployment configuration.
+* Ethereum testchain (ganache), and deployment configuration.

 # Deployment
 The dApp client is currently deployed on netlify whilst all the back end services are deployed on google cloud compute engine.

 ### Deployment branches
-Deploy process
+Deploy procedure:
 1. Make changes on feature branch
 2. Merge into `develop`
 3. Merge into `deploy`